Scientific Supervision of IMPRS-TP Students

 A second layer of supervision is achieved through the establishment of the Thesis Advisory Committee (TAC).

 The TAC consists of at least three faculty members or Principle Investigators, including the supervisor.
 At least one TAC member should come from an institution other than the institution of the direct supervisor.
-TAC members may also come from institutes not participating in IMPRS‑TP.
-The TAC should be jointly assembled by the doctoral student and the direct supervisor.
+TAC members may also come from institutes not participating in the IMPRS program.
+The TAC is jointly assembled by the doctoral student and the direct supervisor.
 TAC members should agree to participate in the committee until completion of the student’s studies.
 In addition to scientific supervision, the direct supervisor and TAC members are intended to assist the student in all aspects of career planning and networking.